History of Kevin O'Leary in Timeline

 In April 2014, O'Leary Mortgages closed.

-On September 1, 2014, Kevin O'Leary returned to the Discovery Channel as a contributor for radio and television stations such as CTV, after being a co-host of SqueezePlay on BNN.
+On September 1, 2014, Kevin O'Leary returned to the Discovery Channel as a contributor for its radio and television stations such as CTV.

 May 5, 2015: Celebrity Jeopardy Appearance

-On May 5, 2015, Kevin O'Leary appeared on Celebrity Jeopardy and earned $10,000 for his charity, despite finishing in negative points.
+On May 5, 2015, Kevin O'Leary appeared on Celebrity Jeopardy and received $10,000 for his charity, despite finishing in negative points.

-On October 15, 2015, O'Leary Funds was sold to Canoe Financial, a private investment-management company owned by W. Brett Wilson.
+On October 15, 2015, O'Leary Funds was sold to Canoe Financial, a private investment-management company owned by Canadian businessman W. Brett Wilson.

 In January 2016, Kevin O'Leary offered to invest $1 million in the economy of Alberta in exchange for the resignation of Premier Rachel Notley.

-In February 2016, Maxime Bernier criticized Kevin O'Leary, calling him a "tourist" for wanting to be prime minister without being able to speak French.
-O'Leary stated that he was taking French lessons.
+In February 2016, Conservative politician Maxime Bernier criticized Kevin O'Leary for wanting to be prime minister without speaking French.

 May 2016: Conservative Party Gatherings

-Following Stephen Harper's resignation as leader of the Conservative Party of Canada, Kevin O'Leary attended Conservative Party gatherings in May 2016, leading to speculation about a leadership run.
+In May 2016, Kevin O'Leary attended Conservative Party gatherings, leading to speculation about a leadership run.

 2016: Statement on Business and Family